bradbell/xrst/sphinx/test_out/heading_links.rst

    and not ``heading_cross_reference_links`` .
-2. The ``@`` and not ``.`` character is used to separate levels because the ``.`` character is often used in titles and section names; e.g. :ref:`auto_file@conf.py`.
+2. The ``@`` and not ``.`` character is used to separate levels because the ``.`` character is often used in titles and page names; e.g. :ref:`auto_file@conf.py`.
-3. Specifying all the levels for a heading may seem verbose, but it avoids ambiguity when the same heading appears twice in one section;
+3. Specifying all the levels for a heading may seem verbose, but it avoids ambiguity when the same heading appears twice in one page;
    e.g the heading Example might appears multiple times in different context.
 4. Specifying all the levels also helps keep the links up to date.
    If a heading changes, all the links to that heading, and all the